-- 3.27 With Committee approval, plans of how to address obesity and to developing different ways of working to support those living in SIMD 1/improved tracking of the outcomes of those living in SIMD 1 will be considered in greater depth with proposals presented to Committee for approval within two committee cycles. - 3.28 It is proposed that this Annual Report be presented to the Anti-Poverty and Inequality Committee for further review in March 2024, and to Community Planning Aberdeen for formal ratification in April 2024.
-The Annual Report will be submitted to Scottish Government thereafter.
+3.25 Plans of how to address obesity and to developing different ways of working to support those living in SIMD 1/improved tracking of the outcomes of those living in SIMD 1 will be considered in greater depth with proposals presented to the Education and Children's Services Committee for approval in due course.
+Wherever possible, initiatives and reports likely to contribute to addressing child poverty will be presented to the Anti-Poverty and Inequality Committee in advance of being presented to the Education and Children's Services Committee for formal approval.